Amsterdam/Netherlands3D/Packages/Netherlands3D/WMSTextureProjection/README.md

+To utilize this package, follow these steps:

-Add the CreateWMSLayer to an object in your scene.
-A TileHandler is required, but does not necessarily need to be on the same object.
-You can reference the TileHandler in the Optional part of the script.
-Leaving it empty will cause the script to look up a TileHandler during runtime.
+1. Add the CreateWMSLayer script to an object in your scene.
+A TileHandler is required but does not necessarily need to be on the same object.
+You can reference the TileHandler in the Optional section of the script.
+Leaving it empty will prompt the script to look up a TileHandler during runtime.

-Set 'Projector Prefab' to one of the Projector prefabs in the Prefabs folder of the package:
+2. Set the 'Projector Prefab' to one of the Projector prefabs located in the Prefabs folder of the package:

-- DecalProjectorPrefab - Using a Unity URP DecalProjector.
+   - DecalProjectorPrefab: Uses a Unity URP DecalProjector.
 This depends on the Decal render feature from the Rendering package.

-- RendererProjectorPrefab - Using a custom shader and MeshRenderer.
-This depends on the stencil rendering features from the Rendering package
+   - RendererProjectorPrefab: Uses a custom shader and MeshRenderer.
+This depends on the stencil rendering features from the Rendering package.

-Tile Size defaults to 1500.
-You can change it to the prefered tile size (meters).
+3. The default Tile Size is set to 1500.
+You can modify it to your preferred tile size in meters.

-The Compress Loaded Textures option defaults to enabled.
-Disabling will improve performance but increase memory usage.
+4. By default, the "Compress Loaded Textures" option is enabled.
+Disabling it will enhance performance but increase memory usage.

-Wms Lods is an array of different LOD levels for different render distances.
-The texture size is in pixels.
+5. "Wms Lods" is an array of different LOD levels for various render distances.
+The texture size is measured in pixels.
 It is recommended to use power-of-two sizes.
-Make sure the texture size is not larger then the supported output size of your WMS service as it would not increase quality, only texure memory usage.
+Ensure that the texture size does not exceed the supported output size of your WMS service, as it will not improve quality but only increase texture memory usage.

-The Samples contain an example scene showing you this setup as a finished scene.
-In this example the CreateWMSLayer is placed on the TileHandler object itself.
+The package also includes a sample scene demonstrating the setup described above.
+In the example scene, the CreateWMSLayer is placed on the TileHandler object itself.